How to Think About This Comparison

 The first step in building a Workflow is selecting a specific date (webinar, conference, etc.), date property (birthday,

 Both of the date-related workflow selections start off with a short template of selections and actions.
-Alert boxes guide through the process on your first time through.
+Alert boxes guide you through the process on your first time through.

 The actions section of the tool is a vertical visualization of the triggers, actions, delays, and endings that control the nurturing delivery.
 Use these actions to